PDP-8: OPR (OPeRate)

 Many operations are achieved using OPR, including most of the conditionals.
-OPR does not address a memory location; conditional execution is achieved by conditionally skipping one instruction, which is typically a JMP.
+OPR does not address a memory location; conditional execution is achieved by conditionally skipping the following instruction, which is typically a JMP.

 The OPR instruction was said to be "microcoded."
 This did not mean what the word means today (that a lower-level program fetched and interpreted the OPR instruction), but meant that each bit of the instruction word specifies a certain action, and the programmer could achieve several actions in a single instruction cycle by setting multiple bits.
 In use, a programmer can write several instruction mnemonics alongside one another, and the assembler combines them with OR to devise the actual instruction word.
 Many I/O devices support "microcoded" IOT instructions.

 Microcoded actions take place in a well-defined sequence designed to maximize the utility of many combinations.

 The OPR instructions come in Groups.
 Bits 3, 8 and 11 identify the Group of an OPR instruction, so it is impossible to combine the microcoded actions from different groups.

+One action (and corresponding bit) which is the same in all groups is bit 4, CLA.
+If set, the accumulator is cleared.